facebook/react-devtools/README.md

 - [Chrome extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)
 - Firefox extension (coming soon)
-- Stand-alone app (coming soon)
+- Standalone app (coming soon)

 If you inspect an element or launch the developer tools on a React page, you should see an extra tab called **React** in the inspector.

-### For Hacking
-For changes that don't directly involve chrome/firefox/etc. APIs, there is a "plain" shell that just renders the devtools into an html page along with a TodoMVC test app.
-This is by far the quickest way to develop.
-Check out [the Readme.md](/shells/plain) in `/shells/plain` for info.

-For other shells (chrome, firefox, etc.), see the respective directories in `/shells`.
+Check out [For Hacking](#for-hacking) if you want to develop the Developer Tools or use a pre-prelease version.

 ## Usage